Q24/pani/README.md

 A few tweaks enable this proxy to download Java files from Oracle.

-Other Vagrant images that we uses may automatically configure if one is detected on port 3142.
+Other Vagrant images that we use may automatically configure a proxy if one is detected on port 3142 during provisioning.

 To configure the proxy manually, create a file in `/etc/apt/apt.conf.d/`, e.g. `01proxy`, with the following content: